 - Research Interests

 I have completed the Edinburgh Teaching Award (Category 1) and hold Associate Fellowship of the Higher Education Academy.
-From December 2018, I will be undertaking the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, working towards Fellowship of the HEA.
+From December 2018, I will be undertaking the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.

 Dr Mathias Thaler (Politics & IR)

 Professor Toby Kelly (Social Anthropology)